yasserglez/kaggle/instacart-market-basket-analysis/output/submissions/README.md

 Next steps:

-* Expand feature engineering.
+* Extend feature engineering.
-* Estimate a different threshold specific for each user.
 * Make use of previous orders to generate the training samples, not just the last order for each user.
+* Estimate a specific threshold for each user (or predict the number of reordered products directly).